COVID-19 restrictions have eased, but the virus is still a part of everyday life.

 There are general guidelines the public should follow regardless of where they live or their county’s risk level:

 - If you become symptomatic (cough, fever, shortness of breath) while in public, please return home and self-isolate immediately.

-- Practice good hand hygiene with frequent handwashing for at least 20 seconds or use hand sanitizer (60-95% alcohol content).
+- Practice good hand hygiene with frequent handwashing that lasts for at least 20 seconds or use hand sanitizer.

 - Cover coughs/sneezes with elbow or tissue.
-If you use a tissue, immediately discard tissue in garbage and your wash hands.
+If you use a tissue, immediately discard it in the garbage and wash your hands.

 - Avoid touching your face.

-What do I need to know before visiting one of the reopened state parks or other outdoor recreation sites?
+What do I need to know before visiting a state park or other outdoor recreation site?